 Course Description: An introductory course providing an overview and scope of the travel/tourism and hospitality industries.
 With greater disposable income and more opportunities for business travel, people are traveling the globe in growing numbers.
 As a result, the hospitality and tourism industry is one of the fastest growing industries in the world.
-Student learn about key hospitality issues, the development and management of tourist locations, event planning, marketing, and environmental issues related to leisure and travel.
+Students learn about key hospitality issues, the development and management of tourist locations, event planning, marketing, and environmental issues related to leisure and travel.
 Students learn about the four main sectors: Lodging, Food and Beverage, Transportation, Recreation/Entertainment.
 The course also examines some current and future trends in the field.
 Students are introduced to career opportunities and the employability skills needed to succeed in specific hospitality fields.
 No pre-requisite required.
 Open to all levels and grades.
-This course will run every other year beginning in 2019-2020.
+This course will run every other year beginning in 2019-20.
+This course will not be running during the 2020-2021 2021-22 year.

-INTRO TO MARKETING
+INTRO TO MARKETING College Prep Course #5043

 Introduce yourself to the exciting world of marketing!
-Students will learn the process how businesses create new products and bring them into our lives.
+Students will learn the process of how businesses create new products and bring them into our lives.
 Students will explore how to understand consumers, create and develop new products, advertise, distribute, price and sell products.
 Students in this course will contribute to the operation of the school store.
 This is another great starting point for any student interested in joining DECA.
 This is a DECA approved course.

-ACCOUNTING I (Minor)
+ACCOUNTING I (Minor) College Prep Course #5053